-Moreover, Holcim has conducted its own benchmarking exercise to compare the current performance on freshwater efficiency with a set of 3 competitors.
-In 2020, Holcim withdrew 273 liters of freshwater per ton of cementitious material; the SPT sets a pathway to reduce this to 211 liters in 2030.
+Moreover, Holcim has conducted its own benchmarking exercise21 to compare the current performance on freshwater efficiency with a set of 3 competitors.
+In 2020, Holcim withdrew 273 liters of freshwater per ton of cementitious material; the SPTs sets a pathway to reduce this to 238 in 2025 and to 211 liters in 2030.
 In 2020, competitors withdrew an estimated 325 to 492 liters of freshwater per ton.
 While this benchmarking exercise assesses current performance rather than target setting, it is important to note that the level of freshwater withdrawal of Holcim has been more efficient than the 3 direct competitors in the past.